src-bin/substrate-docs/www/src-bin.com/substrate/manual/getting-started.md

 # Getting started with Substrate

-Substrate is an opinionated suite of tools that manage secure, reliable, and compliant cloud infrastructure in AWS.
+Substrate helps you manage secure, reliable, and compliant cloud infrastructure in AWS.
 This part of the manual exists to guide you through installing Substrate and bootstrapping your Substrate-managed AWS organization.

-It's early days for this guide.
-Please refer to the [Substrate design](https://www.notion.so/srcbin/Substrate-design-616feb1d5f3042ccb0bd9e8ede6589c1) to fill in philosophical details.

 ## Prerequisites

-- [Terraform 1.0.2](https://releases.hashicorp.com/terraform/1.0.2/) (unzip and put `terraform` on your `PATH`)
+- [Terraform 1.1.6](https://releases.hashicorp.com/terraform/1.1.6/) (unzip and put `terraform` on your `PATH`)

 ## Installation